Skip to main content

 EmErGEnCy Go-BaG

-Each employee and international student is recommended to prepare an Emergency Go-Bag.
+Each employee and international student are recommended to prepare an Emergency Go-Bag.
 It should be large and sturdy enough to grab-and-go in an emergency situation.
 You should personalize your own bag based on your own needs.
 Keep your Emergency Go-Bag at home and ready for use.

 EmErGEnCy dEparturE KIt